How to understand dream symbols: 10 questions to help identify their meaning, with real dream examples – plus infographic.

 Are you wondering what the symbols mean in your dreams?

-Help is at hand!
-This article explains the basics of dream symbols and how to start understanding them; plus ten clues to help find the meaning of any dream element.
+This article explains the basics of dream symbols and how to approach interpreting them.

 I approach dream interpretation from a biblical perspective.
 My belief is that our dreams can come from God, and understanding them is best understood within the context of an ongoing relationship with Him.